Writing neck-grabbing copy for your funnels is extremely hard!

 The type of copy you need in the interest stage of the sales funnel must be a salesy or a persuasive one.

-You’re trying to get them excited and interested enough about your product so that they buy it from you instead of someone else.
+You’re trying to get them excited and interested enough in your product so that they buy it from you instead of someone else.

 You want to use personalized, scarcity tactics, testimonials, product demos, and comparisons as much as possible while still being on-brand with your company values.